Spiritual Warfare: Sword of the Spirit 4 (the sword)

 John 6:68-69: "Lord, to whom shall we go?
 You have the words of eternal life.
 We believe and know that You are the Holy One of God."

-John 8:32: "Then you will know the truth, and the truth will set you free."
+John 8:32 (KJV): "And ye shall know the truth, and the truth shall make you free."

-John 8:36: "So if the Son sets you free, you will be free indeed."
+John 8:36 (KJV): "If the Son therefore shall make you free, ye shall be free indeed."

 John 10:10: Jesus said, "The thief comes only to steal and kill and destroy; but I have come that [you] may have life, and have it to the full."